Call-for-Code-for-Racial-Justice/TakeTwo/README.md

 ## Steps

-To build and use the TakeTwo API:
+To build and use the TakeTwo solution:

 1. Get started by cloning the [TakeTwo web API repository](https://github.com/Call-for-Code-for-Racial-Justice/taketwo-webapi), and follow the instructions to build and run the FastAPI server.